 What Treatments Are Used In Myopia Management?

 Eye doctors who determine that a child has myopia (nearsightedness) often prescribe eyeglasses or standard contact lenses.
 While these vision correction tools help the child see better, they cannot slow myopia’s progression.
-By using the most advanced myopia management methods, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.
+By using the most advanced myopia management methods, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang can help your child slow myopia progression and reduce the risks of developing vision-robbing ocular diseases later in life.

 This page will help you understand the different myopia treatment options and their associated benefits.